Yankee Candle: History

 During the summer of 2006, Yankee Candle purchased Illuminations, a Petaluma, California-based, multi-channel retailer of high quality candles and home accessories.
 Although the two companies were similar, the names were separated, with Illuminations being aimed at a different demographic.
 The Illuminations brand and web store were phased out in early 2009.

 On February 6, 2007, the company was acquired by the private equity group of Madison Dearborn Partners LLC for approximately $1.6 billion.

-The founder, Michael Kittredge, in a return to high quality manufacturing created Kringle Candle, with his son Michael (Mike).

 In October 2012 Yankee Candle Europe launched their Consumer Direct website offering their products direct to consumers.

 In 2013, Jarden acquired Yankee Candle.
 A further merger in 2016 saw Jarden purchased by Newell Rubbermaid and combined into the new company Newell Brands.

 In 2017 Newell Brands acquired Smith Mountain Industries, makers of the Woodwick brand of candles.
 Woodwick candles are now a premium brand sold by Yankee Candle.
 The candles have a wooden wick that crackles when burned and use a blend of paraffin and soy wax to reduce spatter and residue.

 Along with Smith Mountain Industries, Newell Brands also acquired Chesapeake Bay Candle in 2017 for $75 million.
 The company was founded in early 1994 by Mei Xu and David Wang.
 Chesapeake Bay candles are now part of Yankee Candle's product offering.

 On 16 January 2025, it was reported that Yankee Candle may be shutting down its operations in Malaysia.
 A spokesperson from the company has revealed that the closing of outlets in the country is due to reducing demands and sales as well as logistical challenges post-pandemic.